 10. Temperature.
 Being comfortable isn’t just a matter of furniture it’s also a matter of the right temperature.
 No one likes to work in freezing conditions, that goes for stifling conditions too.
 Finding the right temperature in the office is critical to comfortability.

-For more interesting reads, take a look at our other news items.
+For more insightful reads, take a look at our other news articles.